Synthetixio/synthetix/sigp.md

 #### Low ####

 ###### 1. Insufficient Hardening of Contract Ownership Transfer ######
-Fixed - Implemented Claimable
+Fixed - Implemented Claimable.
 ###### 2. Fixed: Insufficient Receipient Address Validation ######
-Fixed - no 0x0 allowed in `_to` or `_from` in both transfer and transferFrom
+Fixed - No 0x0 allowed in `_to` or `_from` in both transfer and transferFrom.
 ###### 3. Insufficient Transfer Fee Rate Validation ######
-Not Implemented -
+Not Implemented
 ###### 4. Duplicate Event Call ######
-Fixed - No longer duplicating event
+Fixed - No longer duplicating event.
 ###### 5. Lack of Vesting Periods Validation ######
-Progress
+Fixed - TotalVestedBalance must be <= havvens in escrow contract

 #### General Suggestions ####

 ##### SafeDecimalMath #####

 ###### 1. Assert vs Require ######
-Not Implemented - extra gas costs
+Not Implemented - extra gas costs.

 ##### Court #####